FusionAuth/fusionauth-site/astro/src/content/articles/authentication/login-failures.md

 * If MFA is required, and user removes the current factor, but never adds another factor.
 * A user was rate limited after suspicious behavior or for entering their credentials incorrectly.

 In all cases, the user is denied access to the application, but not in a typical manner.
 If you aren’t tracking login failures at all, don’t worry about these edge cases.
-But if you are and want to take the next step in terms of understanding your user’s experience, track these and think about your user might perceive them.
+But if you are and want to take the next step in terms of understanding your user’s experience, track these and think about how your user might perceive them.

 ## Measuring Login Failure Rates